-Report: Yellowstone National Park brought $647M to economy
+Yellowstone National Park visitors spent $513M in 2018

 YELLOWSTONE NATIONAL PARK, Wyo.
-(AP) — A federal report shows Yellowstone National Park brought about $647 million to the area’s economy last year.
+(AP) — A federal report shows visitors to Yellowstone National Park spent nearly $513 million in neighboring communities last year.

-The report from the National Park Service indicates the 4.1 million visitors to the park in 2018 spent nearly $513 million in neighboring communities, supporting nearly 7,100 jobs in the area.
+The report last week from the National Park Service indicates the spending by the park’s 4.1 million visitors supported nearly 7,100 jobs in the area in 2018.

-According to the report, Devils Tower National Monument in northeast Wyoming brought more than $38 million to the local economy.
-It had about 468,000 visitors who spent $30 million last year.
+According to the report, the more than 468,000 visitors to Devils Tower National Monument in northeast Wyoming spent $30 million last year, supporting more than 400 jobs.

-The report shows more than 318 million people visited national parks last year, spending more than $20 billion.
-The national parks contributed about $40 billion to the U.S. economy.
+The park service recorded more than 318 million visitors nationwide.
+The report shows they spent more than $20 billion in communities within 60 miles (96.5 kilometers) of parks to support 329,000 jobs.

 Of the nationwide visitor spending, nearly $7 billion was on lodging expenses and $4 billion was on restaurants and bars.